openpracticelibrary/openpracticelibrary/src/pages/practice/strategic-pre-mortem.md

   - methods
 mobiusTag: foundation
 icon: /images/griffin-quinn-pw49mq_0u8-unsplash.jpg
+whatIs: >-
-whatIs: A strategic pre-mortem is a collaborative exercise where participants imagine a project has already failed.
+  A strategic pre-mortem is a collaborative exercise where participants imagine a project has already failed.
 Rooted in the work of Gary Klein, this practice encourages teams to work backward to diagnose hypothetical causes of failure.
   It leverages the expertise of stakeholders—including skeptics and domain experts—to surface concerns in a structured, non-confrontational environment.
   The exercise can be applied to projects of any scale, from large strategic initiatives to smaller tasks.

+  The objective of a strategic pre-mortem is to proactively identify potential risks and failure points in a project or initiative *before* it begins.
+By simulating a future failure scenario, teams can uncover hidden challenges, mitigate risks early, and increase the likelihood of project success.
 whyDo: "- **Learn from past failures**: Identify and address historical patterns of failure.  \r